University-at-Buffalo-SEDS/sedsprintf_2026/README.md

   add_subdirectory(${CMAKE_SOURCE_DIR}/sedsprintf_rs)
   target_link_libraries(${CMAKE_PROJECT_NAME} sedsprintf_rs)
   ```
+- Setup the config.rs to match your application needs.
+All config options are in the config.rs file and are very self-explanatory.
+NOTE: (ON EVERY SYSTEM THIS LIBRARY IS USED, THE CONFIG ENUMS MUST BE THE SAME OR UNDEFINED BEHAVIOR MAY OCCUR).
+So for most
+applications I would recommend making a fork and setting the config values you need for your application minus the sender,
+and then only changing the sender string on each system, this will ensure that the enum values are the same on all systems.

 - To add this repo as a subtree to allow for modifications, use the following command: